hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: January 13, Friday

+**Today's Progress**: I managed to get the Grid layout of `react-bootstrap` working.
+Now I got a centered main column.
+The list is rendered with the Bootstrap `ListGroup` and `ListGroupItem`.
+I still have a problem with the focus pseudo-selector styling.

+**Thoughts**: Not that much progress.
+I need to fill in the content and finish this project.

+**Link(s) to work**: [Yourchoice with Bootstrap layout](http://hpurmann.com/yourchoice-redux-example/)

 ### Day 8: January 12, Thursday

 **Today's Progress**: Because the basic functionality of the demo is done, I took the time to look into styling.
 People will get a more positive impression of the library if the demo page is visually appealing.
 A logo could be nice as well.
 I found the Bootstrap implementation for React.